dwhite8405/aspnet_react/README.md

 You need to configure Azure AD to make this application work.

-1. Create a Microsoft developer account.
+1. Create a (free) Microsoft Azure account, from https://azure.microsoft.com/en-us/free/active-directory.
 2. Go to https://entra.microsoft.com/
 3. Click on "Applications" / "App Registrations"
 4. Create a new application registration.